andreyvit/json-diff/README.md

     % json-diff --help

-    Usage: json-diff [-vCjfosk] first.json second.json
+    Usage: json-diff [-vCjfonskKp] first.json second.json

     Arguments:
     <first.json>          Old file
     <second.json>         New file

     General options:
     -v, --verbose         Output progress info
     -C, --[no-]color      Colored output
-        -j, --raw-json          Display raw JSON encoding of the diff -f, --full              Include the equal sections of the document, not just the deltas --max-elisions COUNT  Max number of ...'s to show in a row in "deltas" mode (before collapsing them) -o, --output-keys KEYS  Always print these [comma separated] keys, with their values, if they are in an object with a diff
+    -j, --raw-json        Display raw JSON encoding of the diff -f, --full            Include the equal sections of the document, not just the deltas --max-elisions COUNT  Max number of ...'s to show in a row in "deltas" mode (before collapsing them)

+    -o, --output-keys KEYS  Always print this comma separated keys, with their value, if they are part of an object with any diff

     -n, --output-new-only   Output only the updated and new key/value pairs (without marking them as such).
 If you need only the diffs from the old file, just exchange the first and second json.

-        -s, --sort              Sort primitive values in arrays before comparing -k, --keys-only         Compare only the keys, ignore the differences in values -h, --help              Display this usage information
+    -s, --sort            Sort primitive values in arrays before comparing -k, --keys-only       Compare only the keys, ignore the differences in values -K, --keep-unchanged-values   Instead of omitting values that are equal, output them as they are -p, --precision DECIMALS  Round all floating point numbers to this number of decimal places prior to comparison

+    -h, --help            Display this usage information

 In javascript (ES5):